media-comp/2022-NRI/README.md

 pip install -e.
 ```

 Use `scripts/generate_dataset.py` to generate simulation data.
 You can use simulation data for both training and testing.
 All model input data will be saved in the `data` folder.
+In the `data` folder, we already provided two `.npy` files ONLY for testing.

 ## Model training and testing